conneroisu/steroscopic-hardware/pkg/logger/README.md

 import "github.com/conneroisu/steroscopic-hardware/pkg/logger"
 ```

-Package logger provides a multi faceted logger that can be used to log to the console, a file, or a channel.
+Package logger provides a multi faceted logger that can be used to log to the console and a buffer.

 It's intended to be used as a default logger for the application.